New Application for Licensure Effective January 1, 2016

 An applicant must state on the application whether he/she has ever been arrested for or convicted of a crime exclusive of minor traffic offenses.
 Those who have been arrested must provide a copy of the arrest record, a copy of the judgment, a copy of the settlement of the judgment and a statement of explanation.
 An arrest record and/or conviction may result in denial of licensure.

-Send the Non-folded fingerprint card in a sealed envelope directly to the Oregon Board of Massage Therapists for processing along with the $47.25 criminal background processing fee prior to becoming licensed.
-Payment should be to the OBMT.
+Send $43 criminal background processing fee prior to becoming licensed or reactivating your license.
+Payment should be made to the OBMT.
 This fee is non-refundable.

 |Additional Licensing Information|

 Applications must include original transcripts in a sealed envelope from the school.
-Transcripts must be stated in classroom hours not credit hours.
+Transcripts must be stated in classroom hours or equivalent credit hours as defined by your education institution.
 If a program or institution granting credit is no longer in business, the Board will accept for review a copy of a certificate of completion or transcript or diploma in the required subject matter and hours.
 The Board may require additional information to verify the authenticity of such documents.

 All applications must also include; a passport style photograph, a copy of current CPR certification (both front and back of card), and a copy of a government issued picture ID (e.g. driver's license, passport, military ID).